haotianteng/Xron/README.md

 - [Training](#training)

 ## Install
-For either installation method, recommend to create a vritual environment first using conda or venv, take conda for example
+For either installation method, recommend to create a vritual environment first using conda or venv, take conda for example, there is a known compiling issue for installation with Python > 3.8, so pleasd installed with Python 3.8.
 ```bash
 conda create --name YOUR_VIRTUAL_ENVIRONMENT python=3.8
 conda activate YOUR_VIRTUAL_ENVIRONMENT